-THESE CASUALTIES FROM EAST BRENT ARE NOT COMMEMORATED ON EAST BRENT MEMORIAL
+THESE CASUALTIES FROM EAST BRENT WERE NOT COMMEMORATED ON THE ORIGINAL EAST BRENT MEMORIAL

-The men recorded below who became casualties, were found to have been born in East Brent or had family here.
-They or their families had moved away from the village before their army service and are commemorated memorials in the towns or villages where they or their next of kin were living at the time of their deaths.
+The men recorded below who also became casualties, were found to have been born in East Brent or had family here.
+They or their families had moved away from the village before their army service and are commemorated memorials in the towns or villages where they or their next of kin were living at the time of their deaths, or their deaths had not been officially recorded when the the names were inscribed?
+However their names were added to the memorial at the 100th Anniversary of the Armistice in 2018.